shockch4rge/djs-message-commands/README.md

 A utility package to help you construct and validate message commands for [discord.js](https://discord.js.org/#/).

+## Features

+-   Create robust and easily testable message commands
+-   Uses a discord.js-esque builder system
+-   Built-in parser to parse strings into numbers, booleans, mentionables, etc.

 ## Background

-Ever since discord.js v13, slash commands have been far superior for both the developers and users, and for good reason.
+Ever since discord.js v13, slash commands have been far superior to message commands for both the developers and users.

-Using classic message commands, it becomes hard to:
+**Using classic message commands, it becomes hard to:**

 -   Parse commands into reliable, consistent formats
 -   Handle _way_ too many edge cases (e.g. spacing between each argument, missing arguments, etc.)
 -   Validate argument types (dear god)
--   Restrict specific arguments to certain defined values (e.g. only allow certain roles, a specific number etc.)
+-   Restrict specific arguments to pre-determined values (e.g. only allow specific strings, numbers etc.)
 -   Create/manage commands in a scalable way
 -   Handle permission/role descrepancies
 -   _and a lot more..._ you know what I'm talking about.

 While these problems have been widely acknowledged by the community, they are still a pain to deal with, as other packages don't quite hit the mark in terms of ease of use, e.g. consistency with discord.js, robustness etc.

 This package aims to provide a safe and easy way to manage, create, and validate message commands, with an architecture reminiscent of discord.js' slash command builders.

-It also includes additional utility components you may find useful.
+## Notes
+- Required options are not supported as of now.
+They might come in a later release.

-> _Note: This package tries to be as unopinionated as possible, but the only caveat is that it follows [discord.js' guide on managing file structure,](https://discordjs.guide/creating-your-bot/command-handling.html#individual-command-files) which may not be what you use._
+- While this package tries to be unopinionated, it still follows [discord.js' guide on managing file structure.](https://discordjs.guide/creating-your-bot/command-handling.html#individual-command-files) I recommend looking into this guide as most of the code will be similar to theirs.

 ## Usage